jsummers/resamplescope/readme.txt

 Notes
 -----

-If the application does any gamma correction, you'll have to find a way to turn off that feature.
+If the application does any gamma correction, you may have to find a way to turn off that feature.
 If you don't, the resulting graphs will be very obviously warped vertically.
+Your other option is to try the -srgb option, which will work in some limited cases (though even then, some graphs will be clipped at the bottom).

 ResampleScope only works with simple 1-dimensional ("separable") scaling algorithms.
 All of the common algorithms (Lanczos, Mitchell, any kind of